cableguy99/docs/docs/general/faq.md

 - Lack of focus on music economy data requirements
 - Compromises which encouraged the participation of bad actors

-Blockchain technology hasn't been widely adopted by the music economy because of a lack of respect for the needs of artists, fans, and other stakeholders.
-Tao addresses these problems directly and enables many decentralized applications, including but not limited to cryptocurrencies, smart-contracts, voting, supply-chain management, decentralized identity, and verification of authenticity.
+Blockchain technology hasn't been widely adopted by the music economy because of a lack of respect for the needs of artists, fans and other stakeholders.
+Tao addresses these problems directly and enables many decentralized applications including but not limited to cryptocurrencies, smart-contracts, voting, supply-chain management, decentralized identity and verification of authenticity.
-In order to reach this goal, the current blockchain infrastructure must at least be able to harmonize with existing music industry stakeholders and technologies such as DAWs, rights management and accounting platforms, financial services, and payments.
+In order to reach this goal, the current blockchain infrastructure must at least be able to harmonize with existing music industry stakeholders and technologies such as DAWs, rights management and accounting platforms, financial services and payments.
-Nevertheless, the reality is disappointing: Bitcoin and Ethereum can only process around 7 and 15 transactions per second and the mistrust of the motives of its creators and participants has made the technology unusable for the music economy.
+Nevertheless, the reality is disappointing: Bitcoin and Ethereum can only process around 7 and 15 transactions per second respectively and the mistrust of the motives of its creators and participants has made the technology unusable for the music economy.
 Tao is continuously working and researching several scaling solutions.
 Regarding on-chain scaling, Sharding and Proof-of-Stake-based consensus are of potential that can significantly improve transaction processing performance while trying to maintain security requirements of the system, however Tao enjoys a "second mover" market advantage and will continue to investigate and research additional scaling methodologies.

 Tao supports low fee and 2-second transaction confirmation times.
-Tao can currently process 2'000-5'000 transactions per second (TPS).
+Tao can currently process 2,000-5,000 transactions per second (TPS).

 #### How does Tao work?
 What is the architecture and consensus used?
 Tao relies on a system of 150 Masternodes with Delegated Proof of Stake (DPOS) consensus that can support low fees (approx. 1/100 of that of Ethereum's) and 2-second transaction confirmation times.
 Security, stability and chain finality are guaranteed via novel techniques such as Random Generals and staking via smart-contracts.

 #### Can you tell more about Delegated Proof of Stake (DPOS)?
 What is it?
-At the heart of Tao, the Delegated Proof-of-Stake (DPOS) consensus mechanism enables Tao as an EVM-compatible and scalable public blockchain, on which every Ethereum smart contract can be effectively run with almost instant transaction confirmation.
+At the heart of Tao, the Delegated Proof-of-Stake (DPOS) consensus mechanism enables Tao as an EVM-compatible and scalable public blockchain, on which every Ethereum smart contract can be effectively run with almost instant transaction confirmations.

-DPOS features its Masternode architecture in which token holders deposit 100,000 TAO to become a masternode candidate and receive votes from other token holders.
-The most voted masternode candidates are selected as masternodes for block creation within a period, called epoch.
-Each masternode takes its block creation in a round-robin manner every 2-second and follows the double validation technique for security reinforcement.
-A block is finalised if it is signed off by 3/4 masternodes.
+DPOS features it’s Masternode architecture in which token holders deposit 100,000 TAO to become a masternode candidate and receive votes from other token holders.
+The most voted masternode candidates are selected as masternodes for block creation within a period, called an epoch.
+Each masternode takes it's block creation in a round-robin manner every 2-seconds and follows the double validation technique for security reinforcement.
+A block is finalised if it is signed off by 3/4 of the masternodes.
 At the end of each epoch, the masternodes that have signed finalised blocks are rewarded.
 Stakers who voted for those masternodes will also be rewarded.

 #### What is the Random Generals Gambit?
 The Random Generals Gambit is a novel solution to specfic problems of proof of stake networks.
 As the name would suggest, the Random Generals Gambit is an additional layer of randomness which provides reliable state verification on a per-block basis.
 Specifically, when a block is created by a masternode, it must be verified by another randomly selected masternode and only after passing an additional verification by this random masternode is the data added to the blockchain.
 This solves the Byzantine Generals Problem of proof of stake by selecting a "general" at random from those units in the field.
 Derived from three years of experience with an operating proof of stake network in the wild, this unique innovation provides for an entirely new level of transaction finality and reliability in proof of stake networks.

 #### What is an 'epoch'?
-An epoch is a 900-block period of 2-second block time starting from block #1 (900 blocks x 2s/block = around 1800s or ~30 minutes).
+An epoch is a 900-block period of 2-second block times starting from block #1 (900 blocks x 2s/block = around 1800s or ~30 minutes).

 #### Which scaling solutions will Tao implement?
 Will you have sharding?
 Tao solutions are based on on-chain scaling built into an architecture of 150 voted masternodes with our Delegated Proof-of-stake Voting (DPOS) consensus protocol.
-We achieve 2-second block-time and almost instant transaction confirmation.
+We achieve 2-second block-times and almost instant transaction confirmations.

-To scale further our infrastructure, we are looking very closely at sharding but will remain open to new advancements as the industry moves forward.
+To further scale our infrastructure, we are looking very closely at sharding but will remain open to new advancements as the industry moves forward.

-Besides sharding, we are actively researching scalability solutions like EVM parallelization.
-New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be evaluated before being integrated into Tao's masternode architecture.
+Besides sharding, we are actively researching scalability solutions like EVM parallelization and private-chain generation.
+Hardware integration will be evaluated before being integrated into Tao's masternode architecture.

 #### What is the current TPS?
 What is your targeted transaction speed and when do you think you can achieve that speed?
 Tao supports low transaction fees (approx. 1/100 of that of Ethereum's) and 2-second transaction confirmation times.
-The mainnet with DPOS Masternodes delivers 2'000 transactions per second (TPS).
+The mainnet with DPOS Masternodes delivers 2,000 transactions per second (TPS).

 #### What makes Tao different?
-The unique point of Tao comes from technology, the ecosystem, and the community.
+The unique point of Tao comes from the technology, the ecosystem and the community.
 Tao is the only smart contract platform dedicated to serving the needs of the music economy.

 **Novel technology:** includes